GLFHC/.github/profile/tutorials/getting_started.md

 ### [Henry Feldman, MD](mailto://hfeldman@glfhc.org)

-This document is designed to give a quick overview on how to use GitHub to manage project files to help development here at **GLFHC**, you will find many tutorials online are solving a much larger problem that we typicall face.
+This document is designed to give a quick overview (don't be intimidated by the size, feel free to just skip to relevant parts) on how to use GitHub to manage project files to help development here at **GLFHC**, you will find many tutorials online are solving a much larger problem that we typicall face.
 That being said, _doing it right_ is still a good idea.
 This document assumes some basic technical knowledge but not necessarily deep devops knowledge.
 GitHub is a very complex environment and can do a lot! since this is a quick start it will not cover everything that you might need, but there are _many, many_ online tutorials.
-We will start with a quick overview of what git is and why use GitHub (and what _git_ vs. _github_ is), and I will attempt to de-mystify some of the strange terms git uses.
+We will start with a quick overview of what git is and why use GitHub (and what _git_ vs. _GitHub_ is), and I will attempt to de-mystify some of the strange terms git uses.